mattvenn/basic-ecp5-pcb/README.md

 ## Errata

-* Add missing qspi to the Pi to be able too program bit stream faster.
+* Add missing qspi to the Pi to be able to program bitstream faster.

 ## RPi connection info